cbigger/AXCOM-base/README.md

 ## TO-DO
 1. systemd daemonization -- Need to make the unit file and update (or create a separate) install script and service paths.
 2. Packaging tools for creating agent container images
-3. recongiguration and admin account adminstration tools (currently use `prosodyctl` for central account management, want to bundle things into AXCOM tools)
+3. reconfiguration and admin account adminstration tools (currently use `prosodyctl` for central account management, want to bundle things into AXCOM tools)

 ## Requirements
 This early version is built and tested on Debian virtual machines.